Jess Thom

 Jessica Thom (born 14 July 1980) is a British theatre-maker and comedian who established Touretteshero, an alter-ego and project aimed at increasing awareness of Tourette syndrome, the neurological condition which she was diagnosed with in her early twenties.
 The first Touretteshero production, Backstage in Biscuit Land debuted at Edinburgh Fringe Festival in 2014.
 The show won critical acclaim and has since toured across the UK and internationally, including various performances across North America and Australia.

-Thom has also made numerous appearances on British television, notably an interview on Russell Howard's Good News which has garnered more than 995,000 YouTube views as of August 2019, and was reported on by The Independent and Metro newspapers.
+Thom has made numerous appearances on British television, notably an interview on Russell Howard's Good News which has garnered more than 995,000 YouTube views as of August 2019, and was reported on by The Independent and Metro newspapers.

 Early and personal life

 Thom was born in London.
 She experienced vocal and physical tics throughout her childhood as a result of Tourette's syndrome, but was not diagnosed with the condition until her early twenties.
 Thom has recurring vocal tics, the most common of which is the word 'biscuit' which she can utter up to 16,000 times a day.
 She has a younger sister, who Jess previously referred to as 'Fat Sister' in a vocal tic whilst she was dieting.
 Thom acknowledges that her condition presents challenges but seeks to avoid 'self-pity or mockery' and to 'celebrate the creativity and humour of Tourette's'.